• Venous Stasis Ulcers

 “The team atmosphere at VHC is the best!
 Everyone always works together to make the best experience for each and every patient.
 It's so rewarding when a complex case is resolved, and the process was seamless for the patient.”

-Caroline Smith, Patient Care Coordinator
+Patrick Stauffer, Patient Care Coordinator

 Sydney Pearl, Medical Assistant